Central Air Purification Systems for Homes

 EPA studies show that levels of some indoor air pollutants can reach more than 100 times that of outdoor air pollutants!
 What does this mean for you and your family?
 You may find that you are not safe from developing health issues and allergies no matter what time of the year it is.

-As consumer awareness grows with respect to health-related issues caused by poor air quality, so too does the demand for home air purification products.
+As consumer awareness grows with respect to health-related issues caused by poor air quality, so too does the demand for home air purification products from experts’ reviews.
 Indoor air pollutants are tenacious.
 They do not discriminate.
 Their effects are dangerous and far-reaching, infecting everyone from infants to the elderly.

 Airborne pollutants found in homes, such as particulates (dust), microorganisms (molds, fungi & bacteria) and other toxins and gases can trigger a variety of health problems such as allergies, asthma and other respiratory illnesses.
 But the list doesn’t stop there.